A guide to cannabis compounds

 Cannabis is a complex plant with a remarkably rich chemical profile.
-The plant contains more than 550 natural components, out of which over 140 have been classified as “cannabinoids."
+The plant contains more than 550 natural components with various cannabis compound interactions, out of which over 140 have been classified as “cannabinoids."

-But cannabis is so much more than cannabinoids like CBD and THC — we can’t overlook the role of terpenes and flavonoids in the overall therapeutic effects of cannabis.
+But cannabis is so much more than cannabinoids like CBD and THC — we can’t overlook the role of terpenes and flavonoids, as well as non-psychoactive cannabinoids, in the overall therapeutic effects of cannabis.
 Wondering why?
-Because of "the entourage effect."
+Because of "the entourage effect" of cannabis compounds.

-Simply put, the entourage effect theory explains the outcome of the “teamwork” between all of these compounds.
-Science found that if cannabinoids, terpenes, and flavonoids work together — as found naturally in cannabis — they work in synergy to enhance the therapeutic benefits of the plant.
+Simply put, the entourage effect of cannabis compounds theory explains the outcome of the “teamwork” between all of these cannabis compound classifications.
+Science found that if cannabinoids, terpenes, and flavonoids work together — as found naturally in cannabis compound interactions — they work in synergy to enhance the therapeutic benefits of the plant.

 You have probably heard about CBD being sold in its isolated form.
-Well, according to the entourage effect theory, a whole-plant cannabis extract is way more powerful that just using its isolated compounds.
+Well, according to the entourage effect theory, a whole-plant cannabis extract is way more powerful than just using its isolated compounds as a result of the combined cannabis compound effects.

 (Phyto) Cannabinoids: Compounds Unique to Cannabis

 Wondering where the cannabis plant gets all of its amazing effects?
-For the most part, it’s from its cannabinoids.
+For the most part, it’s from its cannabinoids and cannabis compounds.

-Cannabinoids are compounds naturally found in the cannabis plant, most abundant in the plant’s flower buds.
+Cannabinoids, a cannabis compound classification category, are compounds naturally found in the cannabis plant, most abundant in the plant’s flower buds and are responsible for a lot of the entourage effects of cannabis compounds.
 Due to their plant origin, the cannabinoids in cannabis are also known as phytocannabinoids.
 There is another type of cannabinoids — endocannabinoids.
 Endocannabinoids are produced by the body (“endo” is Greek for “within,” meaning within the body), but that’s a topic we’ll discuss another time.

 You have most likely heard about delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
-These are the two most popular and best-studied phytocannabinoids of the cannabis plant.
+These are the two most popular and best-studied phytocannabinoids and cannabis compounds of the cannabis plant.

-The discovery of these cannabis compounds led to the revelation of an important neurotransmitter system in our body, known as the endocannabinoid system (ECS).
-The endocannabinoid system is in charge of establishing and maintaining the balance of several other systems—including the endocrine and immune system, a phenomenon also known as “Homeostasis.”
+The discovery of these cannabis compounds and cannabis compound interactions led to the revelation of an important neurotransmitter system in our body, known as the endocannabinoid system (ECS).
+The endocannabinoid system is in charge of establishing and maintaining the balance of several other systems—including the endocrine and immune system, a phenomenon also known as “Homeostasis,” something the entourage of cannabis compounds can influence.

-The mechanisms of action of cannabinoids are still being researched, but it is believed that cannabinoids interact with receptors in the body that are part of the endocannabinoid system.
-By binding or influencing different receptors, cannabinoids produce unique effects.
+The mechanisms of action of cannabinoids are still being researched, but it is believed that cannabinoids interact with receptors in the body that are part of the endocannabinoid system, non-psychoactive cannabinoids and synthetic cannabinoids included.
+By binding or influencing different receptors, cannabinoids produce unique effects via cannabis compound interactions.

 It’s important to note that phytocannabinoids are present in their acidic forms in fresh cannabis.
-This means that getting high on raw cannabis is impossible because the THC-acid is not psychotropic.
+This means that getting high on raw cannabis is impossible because the THC-acid acts as a non-psychoactive cannabinoid.
 So, how do we get to the psychotropic THC?

 First, let’s explain how THC-A (the acidic form of THC) is formed.
-Through phytocannabinoid biosynthesis — the combination of olivetolic acid and/or divarinic acid with geranyl pyrophosphate — the two main cannabinoid acids, cannabigerlic acid (CBGA) and cannabigerovarinic acid (CBGVA), are made.
+Through phytocannabinoid biosynthesis — the combination of olivetolic acid and/or divarinic acid with geranyl pyrophosphate — the two main cannabinoid acids, cannabigerlic acid (CBGA) and cannabigerovarinic acid (CBGVA), are made, both non-psychoactive cannabinoids.

-Under chemical processes within the cannabis plant, the cannabigerolic acid (CBGA) creates the main cannabinoids including, CBG (cannabigerol), THCA (tetrahydrocannabinolic acid), cannabigerolic (CBGA), cannabichromenic acid (CBCA), and cannabidiolic acid (CBDA).
+Under chemical processes within the cannabis plant and cannabis compound interactions, the cannabigerolic acid (CBGA) creates the main cannabinoids including, CBG (cannabigerol), THCA (tetrahydrocannabinolic acid), cannabigerolic (CBGA), cannabichromenic acid (CBCA), and cannabidiolic acid (CBDA).
 The cannabigerovarinic acid (CBGVA) creates cannabinoids such as CBCVA, CBDVA, delta-9-THCVA.

 THC—More Than Getting You “High”

-THC is the cannabinoid that gets a bad reputation in therapeutic contexts because it gives the user the “high” sensation.
+THC is the cannabinoid that gets a bad reputation in therapeutic contexts because it gives the user the “high” sensation, but it has shown a lot of potential benefits, especially in the entourage effect of cannabis compounds.

-THC is the principal component of cannabis, and as such, it is extremely beneficial.
-The compound targets mostly the CB1 and CB2 receptors of the endocannabinoid system, and is largely responsible for the pharmacological — and psychoactive — effects associated with cannabis use.
+THC is the principal component of cannabis, and as such, it is extremely beneficial to the overall effects of cannabis compounds.
+The compound targets mostly the CB1 and CB2 receptors of the endocannabinoid system, and is largely responsible for the pharmacological — and psychoactive — cannabis compound effects associated with cannabis use.

 CBD: The Non-Psychotropic Compound

 CBD is the second most known cannabinoid, which rose to popularity because of its non-psychotropic effects.
-In other words, CBD won’t get you high.
+In other words, the cannabis compound effect of CBD won’t get you high.

-One of the ways CBD affects the body is by inhibiting the enzyme that blocks anandamide.
+One of the ways CBD, a non-psychoactive cannabinoid, affects the body is by inhibiting the enzyme that blocks anandamide.
 Anandamide— also known as the “bliss molecule” — is an endocannabinoid that affects sleep patterns, anxiety, pain, and the immune system.
 By inhibiting the mechanisms of the enzyme that blocks anandamide, CBD contributes to increased levels of anandamide.
-This has been proven beneficial for diseases such as epilepsy, where lower levels of anandamide have been noticed.
+This has been proven beneficial for diseases such as epilepsy, where lower levels of anandamide have been noticed, suggesting the therapeutic potential of cannabis compound effects.

 CBD is an important compound because it also reduces the side-effects of THC.
 CBD shows anti-anxiety, anti-nausea, anti-arthritic, anti-inflammatory, antipsychotic, antifungal, antibacterial, and immunomodulatory properties.